jax-ml/jax/docs/autodidax.md

 call `bind`, we pass values representing array data as positional arguments, and we pass metadata like the `axis` argument to `sum_p` via keyword.
-This calling convention simplifies some core logic (since e.g. instances of the `Tracer` class to be defined below can only occurr in positional arguments to `bind`).
+This calling convention simplifies some core logic (since e.g. instances of the `Tracer` class to be defined below can only occur in positional arguments to `bind`).
 The wrappers can also provide docstrings!

 We represent active interpreters as a stack.
 The stack is just a simple